mikepierce/enchiridion/README.md

 # The Enchiridion of Epictetus

 A handbook of basic practices of stoicism typeset in LaTeX.
-This current version was translated by Thomas Wentworth Higginson.
+This current version was translated by Elizabeth Carter.
 This projects exists because I wanted a digital copy of the enchiridion to read on my tablet.